-Geotechnical Resources, Inc. (GRI) was established in 1984 and provides geotechnical engineering, pavement engineering, geological, and environmental design and consulting services for a broad range of complex and challenging projects in the Pacific Northwest, western US, and abroad.
-GRI opened our Vancouver, Washington, office in 2008 to better serve southwest Washington, including municipal, ports, energy, and industrial sectors.
+Geotechnical Resources, Inc., (GRI) was established in 1984 and provides geotechnical engineering, pavement engineering, geological, and environmental design and consulting services for a broad range of complex and challenging projects in the Pacific Northwest, western U.S., and abroad.
+GRI opened our Vancouver, Washington, office in 2008 to better serve southwest Washington, including the municipal, ports, energy, and industrial sectors.
 In 2011, we expanded into southern Oregon by opening an office in Brookings, Oregon.
-We have two full in-house soil mechanics laboratories, and when needed, we have long-term, successful partnerships with other firms that supplement our in-house capabilities, such as surveying, permitting, civil and structural engineering, and construction administration.
+We have two full, in-house soil mechanics laboratories, and, when needed, we have long-term, successful partnerships with other firms that supplement our in-house capabilities with services such as surveying, permitting, civil and structural engineering, and construction administration.

-The employee-owned firm has a technical staff of 35 experienced engineers and geologists, many of whom have been with GRI for more than 10 years.
+GRI is an employee-owned firm with a technical staff of 38 experienced engineers and geologists, many of whom have been with GRI for more than 10 years.
 All technical staff have at least one advanced degree in their field of specialization.
-Our well educated and highly trained staff can quickly and cost-effectively evaluate, design, permit, and manage a wide range of soil-, rock-, and groundwater-related projects.
+Our well-educated and highly trained staff can quickly and cost-effectively evaluate, design, permit, and manage a wide range of soil-, rock-, and groundwater-related projects.

 GRI has participated on many LEED- and LID-identified projects.
 GRI is committed to responsible development and routinely works with the design team to solve problems and identify solutions that meet environmental constraints for site preparation, earthwork, and construction.
 We recommend the use of recycled materials during construction whenever possible, provide consultation for the on-site disposal of stormwater, and work closely with clients to develop low-impact design methods.